History of Suresnes: Automobiles

 Tomb of engineer Fernand Forest in the Voltaire cemetery, erected at municipal expense.

 The establishment of these industries attracted retailers specializing in bicycles and automobiles to the district (already very busy with balls and guinguettes), right up to the bridge, particularly for gasoline, at the bottom of Boulevard de Versailles, near the cafés.
 To avoid paying the octroi tax, many Parisians came to the Pont de Suresnes at weekends to stock up on petrol in cans.
-In 1921, the first column petrol dispensers were installed at 7 and 62 Boulevard de Versailles.
+In 1921, the first petrol-dispensing columns were installed at 7 and 62 Boulevard de Versailles.
 The speed of cars traveling over the bridge to Suresnes (30–40 km/h) was considered excessive for the time, and an agent was installed to prevent accidents.
 In May 1891, Merelle, de Dion, and Bouton competed in an automobile race between the Bourget fire pump and the Château de Versailles.
 On their return to Suresnes, near the Moulineaux railroad bridge that spans the boulevard, de Dion's car collided violently with Merelle's, perhaps the first automobile accident in history, according to René Sordes.
 In 1907, engineer Fernand Forest set up shop at No. 22 Boulevard, transforming his home into a workshop for research, notably into canoe and automobile engines.
 Copied by his competitors, his property was finally seized in 1909.
 Appreciated by the people of Suresnes, he was awarded the Légion d'Honneur before he died in 1914.
 The municipality offered him a perpetual plot in the Voltaire cemetery and paid an annuity to his widow.
 The rue des Petits-Clos, where he lived, was renamed in his honor.